Darnella Frazier: George Floyd video and protests

 At 1:46 a.m. on May 26, Frazier posted her video to Facebook and Instagram, adding the caption: "They killed him right in front of cup foods over south on 38th and Chicago!!
 No type of sympathy </3 </3 #POLICEBRUTALITY."
 Her video quickly went viral.
 When the Minneapolis Police Department issued a misleading statement about Floyd's murder called "Man Dies After Medical Incident During Police Interaction," Frazier responded at 3:10 a.m., saying "Medical incident???
 Watch outtt they killed him and the proof is clearlyyyy there!!"

 In a statement released by her lawyer, Frazier said, "I opened my phone and I started recording because I knew if I didn't, no one would believe me".

 Frazier returned to the scene of the murder the following day, where she was seen crying and hugging protesters.
 She said, "I posted the video last night and it just went viral," and went on to say, "Everybody's asking me how do I feel?
 I don't know how to feel, 'cause it's so sad, bro.
 This man was literally right here at 8:00 pm yesterday.
 I was walking my cousin to the store, and I just see him on the ground and I'm like 'What is going on?'"
 She ended her remarks by saying, "It is so traumatizing."

-In the weeks that followed, Frazier's video helped spark large protests in hundreds of U.S. cities and at least 60 different countries.
-Although the majority of the protests were peaceful, rioting and looting took place in some cities including Minneapolis.
+In the weeks that followed, Frazier's video helped spark large protests in hundreds of U.S. cities and in dozens of other countries.
+Although the majority of the protests were peaceful events, rioting and looting took place in some cities including Minneapolis.
 As many as 15 million to 25 million people may have participated in the protests.
 Daniel Q. Gillion, a professor at the University of Pennsylvania, called Frazier's video a "powerful catalyst" for the protests, adding "If you aren't moved by the George Floyd video, you have nothing in you".